zacboz/node-assessment/README.md

 ## User Controller
 1. Get All Users.
-..*Write a function called readAll that will get all users from the users module and send it with a status 200.
+..*Write a function called readAll that will return all users from the users module.
 2. Get User By Id.
-..*Write a function called findUserById that will use a user id from the request parameters to find the user with that id and send that user's information back with a status 200.
-If there is no user with that ID, it should send back a status 404.
+..*Write a function called findUserById that will take in a userId, use that to find the user with that id and return that user's information.
+If there is no user with that ID, return null.
 3. Get All Admin Users.
-..*Write a function called getAdmins which will find all users with a type of 'admin', and send them back with status 200.
+..*Write a function called getAdmins which will return an array of all users with a type of 'admin'.
+Return null if none are found.
 4. Get All Non Admin Users (regular users)
-..*Write a function called getNonAdmins which will find all users who do not have a type of 'admin' and send them back with status 200.
+..*Write a function called getNonAdmins which will return an array of all users who do not have a type of 'admin'.
+Return null if none are found.
-5. Get All users with specified favorites.
+5. Get All users with a specified favorite.
-..*The function getUsersByFavorites will use the favorites array provided in the request body and use it to find all users with one of those favorites in their favorites array.
-Send back those users with a status 200.
+..*The function getUsersByFavorite will take in a string, favorite, and use it to return all users with that favorite in their favorites array.
+If none are found, return null.
 6. Get all users with age under given age.
-..*Write a function, getUsersByAgeLimit, that will find all users under the age provided in the request parameters and send those users back with a status 200.
+..*Write a function, getUsersByAgeLimit, that will take in an age and return all users under the age provided.
+If none are found, it will return null.
 7. Get User By Last Name.
 ..*Write a function called findUserByQuery.
-If there is a query in the request for lastName, the function will use a last name from the request query object and find the user with that last name.
+This function will take in two parameters: a query term and the value.
+If the query term is 'last_name', the function will use the value parameter to return the user (or users) with that last name.
 Make sure that the search is case-insensitive.
-If the user is found (or an array of users), send it back with a status 200; if not, send back status 404.
+If the user is not found, return null.
 8. Get User By Email.
-..*Adjust findUserByQuery to search for a user by email, if the request contains the query 'email'.
-Again, it will send back that found user with a status 200, or if not found, a status 404.
+..*Adjust findUserByQuery to search for a user by email, if the query term equals 'email'.
+Again, it will search using the value parameter, return that found user, or if not found, return null.
 9. Add new user.
-..*Write a function, createUser, that will add a user from the request body to the users module.
-Make sure the user is formatted correctly (as shown above), or the users module will give you an error.
+..*Write a function, createUser, that takes a user object as a parameter to the users module.
+Create a user using this object.
 Remember, the users module will generate an id itself, so you don't have to.
-Send back the new user (with automatically generated id) with a status 200.
+If the user is not in the correct format, the users module will give you an error.
+If there is an error from the users module, return null.
+Otherwise, return the new user (with automatically generated id).
 10. Update user by ID.
-..*Write a function called updateUser which will find a user by the id in the request parameters, then update it, changing only those properties sent in the request body.
-Send back the updated user with a status 200.
+..*Write a function called updateUser which will take in a userId and an object.
+The object will contain the properties that need to be changed, along with their new values.
+Find a user by the id, then update it, changing only those properties sent in the object.
+Return the updated user.
 11. Delete a user by ID.
-..*Your function, removeUser, should find a user by the id in the request parameters, then use the user module's remove functionality to delete the user.
-Send back a status 200 when successful.
+..*Your function, removeUser, should take in a userId, find a user by that id, then use the user module's remove functionality to delete the user.
+Return the deleted item.

+## Endpoints
+Once you are finished with your controller, write endpoints that will accept the test's requests:

+1. `'GET' /api/users`
+Respond with an array of all users, with status 200.

+2. `'GET' /api/users/` + userId
+The test will a GET request with the userId as a parameter to this endpoint.
+If the user is found, respond with status 200 and send that user information.
+If no user was found, responsd with a status 404.

+3. `'GET' /api/users/`
 ## Running Tests

 Tests can be run automatically.
 After setup, run `npm test` to check tests.